santanubarai777-byte/santanubarai777-byte/README.md

 A passionate Data Analytics:

 - 🔭 I’m currently working on ...
-Amazon
+Amazon Development Centre, Taurus 1
 - 🌱 I’m currently learning ...SQL, Phyton, Power BI
 - 👯 I’m looking to collaborate on ...multiple projects to build my skill and put my learning into action
 - 🤔 I’m looking for help with ...
 Upskilling myself